PdedP/InterEvo-TR/README.md

 	- The survey performed by the participants.
 	- The class under test and its test runner with the configuration of interaction-related parameters.
 	- The automatically-generated test suites for the comparison of the results.
+	- The pairs of test cases used for the study of test case comparison.
 - **Participant results**: the data collected from each participant's execution.
 - **Example of interaction**: step-by-step example of the interactions of one participant.
 - **Analysis**: the set of analyses performed to answer the research questions.